idomo1/blender-node-generator/README.md

 ```

 ## Undoing Changes
-There is currently no undo option in the tool.
+There is currently no undo option in the tool
 That is why it is important that you use version control so that you can undo any unwanted changes
 Using git, you can run the following command to undo any changes
 ```